-- 1. Arrive to classroom in time to prepare. - 2.
+- 1. Arrive to classroom 15 minutes prior to class for all exams. - 2.
 Place all backpacks, bags, purses or other parcels at the front of the room-not in the aisles or on an empty desk. - 3.
 All cell phones or other electronic devices must be turned OFF and placed in bags, to be picked up after the exam when exiting the room.
 Apple watches with connectivity must be placed in purses or backpacks. - 4.
-NO drinks (cups, bottles, etc.) or other items on the desk. - 5.
-NO Personal calculators-the program will provide a standard calculator for testing. - 6.
+No drinks (cups, bottles, etc.) or other items on the desk. - 5.
+No Personal calculators-the program will provide a standard calculator for testing. - 6.
 Scratch paper will be provided by faculty if needed. - 7.
-Once the exam has started, students may not leave the room until the exam is over.

-- 8. Upon completion of computerized testing, all computers are to be turned off and left at your seat. - 9.
+Once the exam has started, students may not leave the room until the exam is over. - 8.
+Upon completion of computerized testing, all computers are to be turned off and left at your seat. - 9.
 If the student has a question during the exam or a problem with their computer, a raised hand will indicate the need for assistance.